JuliaPlots/Plots.jl/docs/src/input_data.md

 Vectors of functions are allowed as well (one series per function).

 ## Images
-Images can be directly added to plots by using the [Images.jl](https://github.com/timholy/Images.jl) library.
+Images can be directly added to plots by using the [`Images.jl`](https://github.com/timholy/Images.jl) library.
 For example, one can import a raster image and plot it with Plots via the commands:
 ```julia
 using Plots, Images
 img = load("image.png")
 plot(img)
 ```

-PDF graphics can also be added to Plots.jl plots using `load("image.pdf")`.
-Note that Images.jl requires that the PDF color scheme is RGB.
+PDF graphics can also be added to `Plots.jl` plots using `load("image.pdf")`.
+Note that `Images.jl` requires that the `PDF` color scheme is `RGB`.

 ## Shapes
 *Save Gotham*

 ```@example input_data